deg4uss3r/libpnet/examples/programming_with_pnet.md

 This is actually a very simple process.
 Five steps total, one of which is optional (step 3, in case you were wondering).
 Let's take a look at each of the steps and how to implement them.

-# Anaomity of a Basic `pnet` program
+# Anatomy of a Basic `pnet` program

 ## Step 1: Getting/Setting the Device

 This is very simple, but nowadays there are many devices on machines, so we need to make sure we're selecting the correct device or else we might not see any packets (or that packets we are expecting).
 There are a couple ways to find out the network interface:

 - Linux
   - `/sbin/ip link show | grep 'state UP'`
     - This is the most up-to-date application for the network interfaces and highly reccomended
     - You can install this if you are missing it by `yum (or apt-get) install iproute`

 - MacOS
   - `networksetup -listallhardwareports`
   - This is the recommended way to get the network interfaces

 - Using `pnet`
   - We can always use `pnet` to list out the interfaces (first example time!):
   - first run `cargo new interfaces --bin` then make the adjustments in the files:

 Cargo.toml: